Click on the thumbnails for a

 shaft and winch gear saving time on the next day.
 It was an excellent

-opportunity with the top hatch open for an unobstructed view down
+opportunity with the top hatch open for an unobstructed view down it.

-On Sunday morning at about 11:15 we descended the shaft, this was
+On Sunday morning at about 11:15 we descended the shaft, this was relatively

-was situated just to the side of the shaft bottom in a chamber whose roof was
+situated just to the side of the shaft bottom in a chamber whose roof was

 arched with concrete.
 Marks of the shuttering to cast the concrete where